Types of perfect matchings in toroidal square grids: Consistent Toroidal Systems

-Now, if there is a vertical edge in $M\cap A$ between $(0,j)$ and $(m-1,j)$, then include in $M'$ the vertical edge between $(0,j)$ and $(m+3,j)$.
-Note that for each column $j$ of $T_{m+4,n+4}$, $2\leq j\leq n+1$, in which uncovered nodes remain (there are exactly four such nodes in each column) they can be covered in a (uniquely determined) way by two vertical edges.
+Now, if there is a vertical edge in $\match\cap A$ between $(0,j)$ and $(m-1,j)$, then include in $\match'$ the vertical edge between $(0,j)$ and $(m+3,j)$.
+Note that for each column $j$ of $T_{m+4,n+4}$, $2\leq j\leq n+1$, in which uncovered vertices remain (there are exactly four such vertices in each column) they can be covered in a (uniquely determined) way by two vertical edges.

-Similarly, if there is an edge in $M\cap B$ between $(i,0)$ and $(i,n-1)$, include in $M'$ an horizontal edge between $(i,0)$ and $(i,n+3)$, and proceed as in the previous paragraph but considering rows instead of columns and horizontal edges instead of vertical ones.
+Similarly, if there is an edge in $\match\cap B$ between $(i,0)$ and $(i,n-1)$, include in $\match'$ an horizontal edge between $(i,0)$ and $(i,n+3)$, and proceed as in the previous paragraph but considering rows instead of columns and horizontal edges instead of vertical ones.

-Still, the nodes located in rows $0$, $1$, $m+2$, and $m+3$, which also belong to one of the columns $0$, $1$, $n+2$, and $n+3$, form $4$ groups of $4$ uncovered nodes.
-Cover each such group of $4$ nodes by two vertical edges and include them in $M'$.
+The vertices located in rows $0$, $1$, $m+2$ and $m+3$, which also belong to one of the columns $0$, $1$, $n+2$ and $n+3$, form $4$ groups of $4$ uncovered vertices.
+Cover each such group of $4$ vertices by two vertical edges and include them in $\match'$.

-It is not hard to see that the described construction is sound, i.e., $M'$ is a perfect matching of $T_{m+4,n+4}$.
-Moreover, $C_{M}$ can be naturally identified with $C_{M'}$, the latter of which can be easily seen to be well behaved.
+It is not hard to see that the described construction is sound, i.e., $\match'$ is a perfect matching of $T_{m+4,n+4}$.
+Moreover, $C_{\match}$ can be naturally identified with $C_{\match'}$, the latter of which can be easily seen to be well behaved.

 Finally, let $A'$ and $B'$ be defined as $A$ and $B$ but with respect to $T_{m+4,n+4}$ instead of $T_{m,n}$.
-It is straightforward to verify that $|M\cap A|=|M'\cap A'|$, $|M\cap B|=|M'\cap B'|$, $|C_{M}\cap A|=|C_{M'}\cap A'|$, and $|C_{M}\cap B|=|C_{M'}\cap B'|$, thus establishing the lemma's statement. \end{proof}
+It is straightforward to verify that $|\match\cap A|=|\match'\cap A'|$, $|\match\cap B|=|\match'\cap B'|$, $|C_{\match}\cap A|=|C_{\match'}\cap A'|$ and $|C_{\match}\cap B|=|C_{\match'}\cap B'|$, thus establishing the lemma's statement. \end{proof}

 We now introduce the abstract setting in which we will henceforth work.
 Let $T$ denote the surface of a torus.
-We say that $(R, N, \{A, B\}, M_{A,B}, C, O(C), O(R))$ is a \emph{toroidal system} if the following holds (see Figure~\ref{fig:rectangle}): \begin{itemize} \item \textbf{Rectangle:} $R$ is a rectangle of the torus $T$.
-The \emph{sides} of $R$ are denoted clockwise $H_{t}, V_{l}, H_{b}, V_{r}$.\footnote{Here $t,l,b,r$ stand for top, left, bottom, right, respectively.} We call $H_t, H_b$ the \emph{horizontal sides} and $V_l, V_r$ the \emph{vertical sides} of $R$.
+We say that $(R, N, \{A, B\}, \calP_{A,B}, C, O(C), O(R))$ is a \emph{toroidal system} if the following holds (see Figure~\ref{fig:rectangle}): \begin{itemize} \item \textbf{Rectangle:} $R$ is a rectangle of the torus $T$.
+The \emph{sides} of $R$ are denoted clockwise $H_{t}, V_{l}, H_{b}, V_{r}$.\footnote{Here $t,l,b$ and $r$ stand for top, left, bottom and right, respectively.} We call $H_t, H_b$ the \emph{horizontal sides} and $V_l, V_r$ the \emph{vertical sides} of $R$.